Project introduction ---

 The project is developing a network that supports and fosters research and business avenues in the restaurant and local food industries in the Uusimaa region.
 Testing platforms, products, and services are developed in cooperation with businesses, local food agents, cities, and research institutes.

-Urban&Local Future Food Ecosystem project envisions an ‘edible city’, where sustainable and local food practices are a part of the cityscape, thus supporting nature’s biodiversity.
+Urban&Local Future Food Ecosystem project envisioned an ‘edible city’, where sustainable and local food practices are a part of the cityscape, thus supporting nature’s biodiversity.
 The sustainability and availability of food have risen as hot issues among societal crises.
 The project brings local food closer to people living in cities, supporting a local and sustainable food system.

 Objectives